Shakila (actress): Career

-Her aunt was fond of movies and took the girls to showings.
+Shakila's aunt was fond of movies and took the sisters to movie showings.
 Their family was on friendly terms with Kardar and Mehboob Khan.
-In fact, it was 'Kardar' who offered her the chance to act in Dastaan (1949).
+In fact, it was Kardar who offered her the chance to act in Dastaan (1949).
 She took the name Shakila and made her debut as a child artiste in the film, which starred Suraiya.
 She quickly acted in another film with Suraiya titled Duniya (1949).
-After working in some routine films in secondary roles including Gumasta (1951), Sindbad the Sailor (1952), Rajrani Damyanti (1952), Aagosh (1953), Shahenshah (1953), Raj Mahal (1953), Armaan (1953), people finally noticed her in Guru Dutt's Aar-Paar (1954).
-In Aar-Paar, she played the other woman in Guru Dutt's life, the cabaret dancer, who is disdained by society and is a complex and embittered person.
+After working in secondary roles including in Gumasta (1951), Sindbad the Sailor (1952), Rajrani Damyanti (1952), Aagosh (1953), Shahenshah (1953), Raj Mahal (1953), Armaan (1953), people finally noticed her in Guru Dutt's Aar-Paar (1954).
+In it, she played the other woman in Guru Dutt's life, the cabaret dancer, who is disdained by society and is a complex and embittered person.
 Aar-Paar was a superhit film and its best songs were picturized on Shakila.
-Her sister Noor also acted in Aar-Paar (1954) and later married famous comedian Johnny Walker and quit films, as did Nasreen, who became a housewife.
+Her sister Noor also appeared in the film.

 Dutt was impressed with Shakila's performance to repeat her in Raj Khosla's C.I.D.
 (1956), but she was eclipsed by Dutt's protégé Waheeda Rehman who made her debut in that film.
 Shakila's aunt was managing her career and she didn't want Shakila to be typecast in fantasy films, so she quoted a large sum of Rs.
 10000 for Alibaba and Forty Thieves (1954) thinking it would dissuade the producer from casting her, but he agreed and she acted in the film.
 It became a hit.
-As a consequence, Shakila was reduced to B-grade mythological and fantasy films and she earned the title "Arbi Chehra" (Arabian Princess) from the film fraternity.
-She acted in Lalpari (1954), Veer Rajputani (1955), Roop Kumari (1956), Agra Road (1957), Al-Hilal (1958) etc. She played a ethereal fairy in "Hatim Tai" (1956), which is an A-grade color hit film, based on an Arabian Nights tale.
-She created some stir in 1957, when her film opposite Kishore Kumar - Begunah was banned after 10 days of its release.
-The film was a carbon copy of Hollywood's Knock on Wood (1954) starring Danny Kaye and the producers of that film went to court and won the case to stop the further screening of this film.
+As a consequence, Shakila was reduced to B-grade mythological and fantasy films and she earned the title "Arbi Chehra" (Arabian Princess).
+She acted in Lalpari (1954), Veer Rajputani (1955), Roop Kumari (1956), Agra Road (1957), and Al-Hilal (1958).
+She played an ethereal fairy in "Hatim Tai" (1956), which is an A-grade colour hit film, based on an Arabian Nights tale.
+She created some stir in 1957, when her film opposite Kishore Kumar, Begunah, was banned after 10 days of its release.
+The film was a copy of Hollywood's Knock on Wood (1954) starring Danny Kaye and the producers of that film went to court and won the case to stop the screening of Begunah.
 As a consequence, all the negatives of this film were destroyed.
 In 1958, she starred opposite Sunil Dutt in suspense/thriller Post Box.
-999. In the latter part of her career, Shakti Samanta cast her in China Town (1962) opposite Shammi Kapoor, and the songs became a rage.
+999. In the latter part of her career, Shakti Samanta cast her in China Town (1962) opposite Shammi Kapoor, and the film's songs became a rage.